 To reduce the risk of side effects, it may be worthwhile to break the capsule and only use half or less of the powder within for the first use, just to make sure there isn’t a bad reaction.

-There are no ingredients in Synogut that we identify as likely to cause side effects or potentially harmful for the average, healthy adult.
+There are no ingredients in Synogut that we identify as likely to cause side effects in healthy adults.

 Pros: